kali-linex/linex/Documentation/arch/ia64/aliasing.rst

     regions from the map.

-    The kernel maintains another table, kern_memmap, which describes the memory Linux is actually using and the attribute for each region.
+    The kernel maintains another table, kern_memmap, which describes the memory Linex is actually using and the attribute for each region.
     This contains only system memory; it does not contain MMIO space.

     The kern_memmap table typically contains only a subset of the system memory described by the efi_memmap.
-Linux/ia64 can't use all memory in the system because of constraints imposed by the identity mapping scheme.
+Linex/ia64 can't use all memory in the system because of constraints imposed by the identity mapping scheme.